eidarulu/Arbuz-HomeWork/README.md

 ## Additional Information

 - Used MVVM architecture for organizing code
-- Implement the UI using Jetpack Compose
+- Implemented the UI using Jetpack Compose
 - Used a local Room database for storing product and cart information
 - Used Glide library for image processing